2018 Pacific typhoon season: Tropical Storm Barijat (Neneng)

 On September 8, a tropical depression formed near Batanes in the Philippines.
 The storm was named Tropical Depression Neneng by PAGASA, with Batanes placed under TCWS #1.
 By the next day, Neneng exited the PAR and became a tropical storm, with the JMA assigning the name Barijat to the storm, while TCWS were raised in the absence of the storm.
 Over the next 2 days, Tropical Storm Barijat moved westward across the South China Sea, reaching its peak intensity with 10-minute maximum sustained wind speeds of 85 km/h on the night of September 11.
 On September 13, Tropical Storm Barijat (Neneng) made landfall on the Leizhou Peninsula, near the area where Tropical Storm Son-tinh (Henry) had made landfall 2 months ago, before making a second landfall on northern Vietnam later on the same day.
 During the evening of September 13, Barijat became a remnant low, dissipating on the next day.

 Tropical Storm Barijat made a dozen landslides over Batanes, which increased the risk of major landslides and major flooding in the saturated soil influenced by this storm and later by Mangkhut (Ompong).
-Damages in China were at ¥50 million (US$7.3 million).
+No deaths were reported throughout its path, however, damages in China were at ¥50 million (US$7.3 million).